CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### Passive Conditions

  - A passive condition causes an action to happen as stated on a card already in play.
- - Annotation 9: If a card specifies that an action is to occur as a result of some specific passive condition, this action becomes automatically the first action declared in the chain of effects to immediately follow the chain of effects producing the passive condition.
+ - **Annotation 9**: If a card specifies that an action is to occur as a result of some specific passive condition, this action becomes automatically the first action declared in the chain of effects to immediately follow the chain of effects producing the passive condition.
 The passive condition must exist when this resulting action is resolved in its own chain of effects, or the action is canceled.
 Note that actions in the strike sequence follow a different set of rules.
- - Annotation 9a: If a card is required to be discarded by some passive condition, the card is discarded immediately when the condition resolves, not in the following chain of effects.
+ - **Annotation 9a**: If a card is required to be discarded by some passive condition, the card is discarded immediately when the condition resolves, not in the following chain of effects.
- - Annotation 10: If more than one action is required to be the first action declared in a chain of effects, the player whose turn it is chooses the order in which they are declared.
+ - **Annotation 10**: If more than one action is required to be the first action declared in a chain of effects, the player whose turn it is chooses the order in which they are declared.
 No other actions may be declared in this follow-up chain until the multiple required actions have been declared.
  - A card causing an action as a result of a passive condition must be in play when the action resolves, or else the action is canceled.

 #### Playing a Card